Ponytail Palm, commonly known as elephant’s foot, is a long-lasting succulent that thrives in low-maintenance indoor environments.

 7. Avoid Winter Stress

 A recently pruned Ponytail Palm may easily suffer when exposed to cold drafts.
-Hence, bring your plant inside and cut back on everything except warm temperature and lighting.
+Hence, bring your plant inside and cut back on everything except warm temperatures and lighting.

 The dropping temperature and low-light conditions may quickly send the plant to shock, causing droopy and drying foliage.